aureole-420/physical-wellness-prediction/assignment_writeup.md

 training_data <- training_data[,sapply(training_data,is.numeric)]
 training_data <- training_data[,-c(1:4)]
 ```
 *  First convert all elements to numerical value then conduct the correlation analysis.
-Highly correlated columns should be dumped.
+Highly correlated columns should be dumped keep less predictors for the prediction in the next part.
 ```R
 # Dump highly correlated variables
 CorMat <- cor(training_data)